TRAN-Gia-Quoc-Bao/Course-Signal-Processing/README.md

 # Exercises for Signal Processing course
-Exercises for my Signal Processing course.
+The exercises for this Signal Processing course were done in French.